tamaragevorgyan/gettyimages-api/documentation/endpoints/download/CreateDownloadRequest.md

 CreateDownloadRequest
 ---------------------
-The CreateDownloadRequest call returns download URLs and related data for images the customer is authorized to download.
+The CreateDownloadRequest call returns download URLs and related data for images or videos the customer is authorized to download.
 It can only be called via HTTPS.

 ###Download Limits
 Most product offerings have enforced periodic download limits such as monthly,